What You Need To Know

 VA Land Loans

-VA land loans are less popular than buying a property that’s move-in-ready.
+VA land loans are less popular than buying a move-in-ready property.
 With that being said, finding a lender who knows the process might be a little more difficult too.
 Make sure you’re doing your own research.
-Confirm fees and policies through the VA and don’t be afraid to ask questions.
-You’re spending a lot of money, make sure you’re not spending more than you have to.
+Confirm fees and policies through the VA, and don’t be afraid to ask questions.
+You’re spending a lot of money; make sure you’re not spending more than you have to.